johannayara/as_schemes/README.md

 npm install --save-dev hardhat npx hardhat
 ```
-Choose `Create a JavaScript project` in the shown options.
+If the option appears choose `Create a JavaScript project` in the shown options.
+If you see the help page for hardhat the installation was successful.

 Install the dependencies:
 ```bash